My Top 8 Tips to Become a Great Photographer Fast!

 It might be ambient light that comes naturally from the sun or artificial light from using camera flashes, strobes, and other lighting equipment.

-- If you are a landscape photographer, you have to learn how to shoot early in the morning when the light is soft, during the day, and at sunset when the most beautiful colors (golden hour) are revealed.
+- As a landscape photographer, you must learn to shoot early in the morning when the light is soft, during the day, and at sunset when the most beautiful colors (golden hour) are revealed.

 - A street photographer plays a lot with light and shadows in the city.
 It needs a lot of creativity and imagination to capture a great shot using many composition techniques and leading lines.